ciaomarian/Frogger_14/README.md

 **Getting started**
 First, clone or download the repo to your local machine.
 Once downloaded, launch the index.html file in your preferred browser.

-**The Goal of the game is to navigate to the water at the top of the scree without hitting enemy bugs.**
+**The Goal of the game is to navigate to the water at the top of the screen without hitting enemy bugs.**

 **Description:**

-The player (avatar) must navigate up/down/left/right to reach the water (at the top of the game board) without colliding with enemy bugs.
+The player must navigate up/down/left/right to reach the water (at the top of the game board) without colliding with enemy bugs.

 **To Play:**